Kirkby: Regeneration

-Kirkby has seen considerable regeneration efforts in recent years.
+Kirkby has seen regeneration efforts.
 The Kirkby Sports Centre, one of the region's main velodromes and athletic centres, was replaced in 2007 by a leisure facility without a track.
-Several new stores have opened after Kirkby had been without a major supermarket for nearly 40 years.
+Several new stores have opened.

 The regeneration began in December 2006, when a proposal was made by Tesco and Everton F.C. for redevelopment of the town centre which included a 50,000-seat football stadium and retail outlets.
+The proposal was known as The Kirkby Project.
 Kirkby Market was redeveloped, and reopened on 26 April 2014.

 In 2015, the town centre owned by Tesco was bought by St. Modwen Properties for £35.8 million.
 St Modwen announced their plans for the regeneration of the town centre, including a cinema, a supermarket, parking, and leisure development.
-This led to reports that two supermarkets were competing to build a store; it was rumoured that one of the stores was ASDA who were the last major supermarket located in Kirkby, closing in the late 1970's.
+This led to reports that two supermarkets were competing to build a store; it was rumoured that one of the stores was ASDA.
 A public hearing was held for local businesses, shopkeepers and residents in October 2016.
 St, Modwen submitted a revised application for the town-centre scheme to include food-store anchor Morrisons, who submitted the winning bid.

 Tesco plans

-Knowsley Borough Council hosted public consultation events about possible redevelopment options in summer 2007, which indicated most respondents had reservations about the proposed football ground.
-A majority of people supported regeneration in general, but not the plan which included the building of the new Everton stadium.
-Reports suggest local support for the Tesco/Everton F.C. scheme was tempered by concern over the effect the stadium will have on residents.
+Reports suggested that local support for the Tesco/Everton F.C. scheme appeared to be tempered by concern about the stadium's effect on residents.

-The Tesco Plans were a point of contention in the May 2008 local government election and a newly formed political party to fight the plans was formed known as 1st 4 Kirkby which missed out on gaining a council seat by 16 votes.
-At the original planning committee, four Lib-Dem councillors voted in favour of the proposals and the majority Labour Party candidates in the town general supported the development.
-Ultimately the Secretary of State rejected the application outright on 26 November 2009 and so ended what was known as "Destination Kirkby".

 In 2012, the Knowsley council decided to invest £5 million to replace the multi-purpose Kirkby Civic Suite with the Kirkby Centre.
 The centre would include a library, a gallery and a local-history archive.